jphong125/stellaapic/Writerside/topics/Jackpot-win.md

 # Jackpot win (Reserved for future development)

 ## Overview
-Using this method a Lucky Monaco system will notify Casino Operator about Jackpot winning.
-Notification is asynchronous and may come to the operator with a short delay after game round is over.
-Operator should handle the transaction in their system and send the jackpot win transaction id back to the Lucky Monaco.
+Using this method a Lucky Monaco system will notify Casino Operator about Jackpot winning. <br/>Notification is asynchronous and may come to the operator with a short delay after game round is over. <br/>Operator should handle the transaction in their system and send the jackpot win transaction id back to the Lucky Monaco.

-Important: The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.
+Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.

 ## Request